pmcilreavy/pmcilreavy.github.io/_posts/2018-08-05-caller-expression-attribute.md

 }
 {% endhighlight %}

-First we that each argument is not null.
+First we check that each argument is not null.
 If it is we throw an `ArgumentNullException` exception.
 If not we then check that it's not just whitespace and if it is we throw an `ArgumentException`.
 This is because `ArgumentNullException` and `ArgumentException` convey different meanings and we want to be as precise as possible about why the argument does not meet the method contract.
 So we end up with four guard clauses.
 Two for each of our arguments.
 A developer reading this code has to mentally parse each clause and move on until they get to the actual meat of the method.

 _GuardAgainst_ provides a bunch of methods to reduce this code into much neater calls that are named carefully to be very readable and clearly express their intent.
 So the code in the above example would become this...